 General admission is free, though there is a fee for special exhibits.
-The museum is open daily from 10:00 a.m. to 5:00 p.m., except on Tuesday when it stays open until 8:00 p.m.
+The museum is open Friday through Monday from 10:00 a.m. to 5:00 p.m., and Tuesday, Wednesday and Thursday until 8:00 p.m.
 The Missouri History Museum is located at the corner of Skinker and DeBaliviere in Forest Park.

 Citygarden is one of the newest attractions in Downtown St. Louis.
 It's a city park filled with fountains, wading pools, sculpture and more.
 It's a great place to do a little people-watching, take a walk or let the kids to play on a warm day.